Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/cell/getcolspan/_index.md

 ---
 title: getColSpan
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/cell/getcolspan/
+url: /php-java/aspose.slides/cell/getcolspan/
 ---

-## getColSpan()  function
+## getColSpan()  method

  Returns the number of grid columns in the parent table's table grid which shall be spanned by the current cell.
 This property allows cells